 How Do I Do It?

-The following sections describe how to complete the three steps to add a new user, in this case, Bob, as a user in the Bots Admin Console.
+The following sections describe how to achieve the above-mentioned steps from the Bots Admin Console.

 Step 1 – Inviting a New User